yellows8/3dsbootldr_firm/README.md

 See also the build_hashedbin.sh script, for building hashed binaries for this. "build_hashedbin.sh <inputbin> <outputbin>"

 Prior to jumping to the arm9bin, it will handle booting the ARM11.
 This requires running the built arm11bin on the ARM11, by the loader which loaded this codebase.
+This isn't actually needed if code similar to the arm11bin is already running on the ARM11.

 The FIRM section hashes are verified, however the FIRM header signature is not verified.